au-nlp/project-milestone-p2-group1/README.md

 Describe the methods you plan to use for analysis, modeling, and evaluation.

 ### Data Analysis

-- Combining gen z dictionaries.
+- Exploratory data analysis of Gen Z datasets and TL;DR corpus.
+Combining gen z dictionaries.
 Generating synthetic data to extend TL;DR for having input paired data for SFT of a pretrained summarizer

 ### Modelling

 - Architecture: (T5-base, BERT, ...) (fine-tuned on style-transfer task) different pretrained summarizers.
 - SFT
 - input - TL;DR completion sample + respective Gen Z completion (+ prompt???)